Skip to main content

 Clearing and Debris Management

-While filling the reservoir will be one of the last activities on the Site C project, clearing the area began years in advance.
+While filling the reservoir is one of the last activities on the Site C project, clearing the area began years in advance.
 Removing trees and vegetation from the dam site and the reservoir area helps ensure boater safety and reduce impacts to dam construction and operations.

 Clearing has also taken place along the Highway 29 realignment.